Normal operators in real and quaternionic Hilbert spaces: Normal Operators in Real Hilbert Spaces

 \subsection{Unbounded Normal Operators in Real Hilbert Spaces}

-As in the bounded case, some important properties of a real normal operator may and will be obtain from the well-known propertis of its complex normal extension.
-For some properties of unbounded normal operators used in what follows, we refeer to \cite{Rud} (especially the subsections 13.22-13.25).
+As in the bounded case, some important properties of a real normal unbounded operator may and will be obtained from the well-known propertis of its complex normal extension.
+For some properties of unbounded normal operators used in what follows, we refer to \cite{Rud} (especially the subsections 13.22-13.25).
+For some notation and comments see also the Subsection 2.1.